bartdebruin-tp/matchmaker/SUPABASE_SETUP.md

 - Check that all RLS policies are created correctly
 - Verify that `auth.uid()` matches the `user_id` in your policies

-### OAuth Not Working
-- Verify OAuth credentials are correct
-- Check that redirect URIs match exactly
-- Ensure OAuth apps are in production mode (not test mode)

 ### Data Not Syncing
 - Check browser console for errors